SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 ### Disable the site collection app catalog

 > [!NOTE]
-> Before running the following script, connect to your SharePoint Online tenant using the `Connect-SPOService` cmdlet for the SharePoint Online PowerShell, `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -UseWebLogin` for PnP PowerShell or `spo connect` command for the CLI for Microsoft 365.
+> Before running the following script, connect to your SharePoint Online tenant using the `Connect-SPOService` cmdlet for the SharePoint Online PowerShell, `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -UseWebLogin` for PnP PowerShell or `m365 login` command for the CLI for Microsoft 365 to connect to your Microsoft 365 tenant.

 To disable the site collection app catalog in your site collection, use the `Remove-SPOSiteCollectionAppCatalog` cmdlet passing the site collection where the app catalog should be disabled as the `-Site` parameter.
 Alternatively, if you have your site collection's ID, you can use the `Remove-SPOSiteCollectionAppCatalogById` cmdlet instead.